Required courses for 2016-2018

 - NoFEAR Act Training – Required within 90 calendar days for new NIH employees and every two years for all employees.

-- Sexual Harassment Prevention for NIH Managers – Required every two years.
+- Workplace Harassment Prevention for Federal Managers – Required every two years.

-Sexual Harassment Prevention for NIH Employees – Required every two years.
+Workplace Harassment Prevention for Federal Employees – Required every two years.

 In addition, some learners prefer in-person instruction.
 So we offer live EEO Compliance Training for both managers and supervisors, as well as EEO Training for employees.
 Participants in this live training will satisfy BOTH of the mandatory training requirements listed above!
 You get two for one for spending time with EDI!